Doom and Gloom Special (Part 1)

 - Instead of convincing potential customers that this is a great time to buy you accept their story that times are hard

-- Instead of furthering your career by looking for a better job you decide to keep your head down and hope you don’t get sacked
+- Instead of furthering your career by looking for a better job you keep your head down and hope you don’t get sacked

 - Instead of investing in your professional and personal development you decide to wait for a few more years